-Tobacco, Alternative Tobacco & Vapor Products Employee Training
+Tobacco, Alternative Nicotine & Vapor Products Employee Training

 The Iowa Pledge retailer training (I-PLEDGE), is developed by the Iowa Alcoholic Beverages Division, asks Iowa’s kids to pledge not to use tobacco, alternative nicotine and vapor products, Iowa's retailers to pledge not to sell tobacco, alternative nicotine and vapor products to kids and Iowa's law enforcement to pledge to enforce Iowa's tobacco laws.